-Within a month of purchasing the Bandits, Heller sold naming rights to Modern Woodmen of America, a fraternal financial services company, in a 20-year deal worth $4.5 million - a huge number for a team operating in one of baseball's smaller markets.
-Since then, Modern Woodmen Park has earned more accolades than any ballpark in the country.
-It was voted "the best minor league ballpark in America" by the readers of USA Today and 10Best.com and the Midwest League's best ballpark by Baseball America.
-It also earned a 5-star rating from BallparkDigest.com, was named one of the two most beautiful ballparks in minor league baseball by USA Today, one of the top 10 in the nation by Parade Magazine, and was selected "the #2 Coolest Minor League Ballpark in America" by Complex Magazine.
+Within a month of purchasing the Bandits, Heller sold naming rights to Modern Woodmen of America; nine years later, MWA extended their deal through 2027.
+Since then, Modern Woodmen Park has earned as many accolades as any ballpark in the country.
+It was voted "best minor league ballpark" by the readers of USA Today and 10Best.com and the Midwest League's best ballpark by Baseball America.
+It earned a 5-star rating from Ballpark Digest and in 2015 their readers voted it the best ballpark in Single-A baseball.
+It was also named one of the two most beautiful ballparks in the minors by USA Today, one of the top 10 by Parade Magazine, and "the #2 Coolest Minor League Ballpark in America" by Complex Magazine.

-In 2011, the Bandits unveiled their spectacular new Budweiser "Champions Club," a 2500 s.f. glass-enclosed multi-purpose banquet hall with glass garage doors that open and close depending on the weather.
-That room has helped increase wedding business by more than 500%, and is regularly sold out during the Christmas season.
-It was voted by BallparkDigest.com as "the best ballpark renovation under $1 million" (the third time since Heller bought the team it has earned that award!).
+Heller also helped build the spectacular Budweiser "Champions Club," a large, multi-purpose banquet hall with glass garage doors that open/close based on the weather.
+That room has helped the club increase wedding business by more than 1,000% and was voted by Ballpark Digest as "the best ballpark renovation under $1 million."